JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ## Setting up Xcode

 We add the `SharedCode` framework to the Xcode project.
-For that let's click on the root node of the *project navigator* and select the *target* settings.
+For that let's double-click on the the `KotlinIOS` node (or root node) of the *project navigator (⌘1)* tree to open the *target* settings.
 Next, we click on the `+` in the *Embedded Binaries* section, click *Add Other...* button in the dialog to choose the framework from the disk.
 We can point to the following folder:
 ```
 SharedCode/build/xcode-frameworks/SharedCode.framework
 ```

+In the next dialog we should select the _Create folder references_ option and make sure the _Copy items if needed_ checkbox is unchecked.
 We will then see something similar to this:
 ![Xcode General Screen]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-general.png') }})

-Now we need to explain to Xcode, where to look for frameworks.
+Now we need to explain to Xcode, where to look for the framework.
+For that, we open the *Build Settings* tab again, pick the *All* sub-tab below, and type the *Framework Search Paths* into the search field to easily find the option.
 We need to add the *relative* path `$(SRCROOT)/../../SharedCode/build/xcode-frameworks` into the *Search Paths | Framework Search Paths* section.
-Open the *Build Settings* tab again, pick the *All* sub-tab below, and type the *Framework Search Paths* into the search field to easily find the option.
 Xcode will then show the substituted path in the UI for it.

 ![Xcode Build Settings]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-search-path.png') }})

 The final step is to make Xcode call our Gradle build to prepare the `SharedCode` framework before each run.
-We open the *Build Phases* tab and click `+` to add the *New Run Script Phase* and add the following code into it:
+We open the *Build Phases* tab and click `+` to add the *New Run Script Phase*, drag that step to the very first position, and add the following code into the shell script text area:

 <div class="sample" markdown="1" mode="bash" theme="idea" data-highlight-only="1" auto-indent="false">